j-gardner/arconix-portfolio/readme.txt

 3. Portfolio settings

 == Changelog ==
+= 1.4.0 =
+* The portfolio item title can now be linked.
+Set the `title_link` param to "true"
+* Fixed the link type column to properly display the link data
+* Integrate with Arconix Flexslider so the link type is respected
+* Improved the Metabox experience by hiding the external link text box until "external" is selected as the hyperlink destination.
+* Added additional filters to be more extensible and developer friendly
+* Updated to the latest version of the Quicksand library
+* Code cleanup and optimization for easier maintenance

 = 1.3.2 =
 Resolves a conflict with themes from WooThemes that prevented users from inserting media into the editor